Thursday, July 9, 2026

 Friday, June 19, 2026

-Quantum justification for classical discussions of potential energy surfaces
+Quantum justification for classical discussions of potential energy surfaces in chemistry

 In computational quantum chemistry, the Born-Oppenheimer approximation (BOA) is used to determine potential energy surfaces (PES) for electronic states of molecules.
 It is standard practise to identify local minima on a PES with molecular structures.
 Molecular binding energies are identified with the difference in energy between these minima and the energies of the isolated atoms of which the molecule is composed.